-The District must not limit ESY to particular categories of disability or unilaterally limit the type, amount or duration of those services.
+The District must not limit ESY to particular categories of disability or unilaterally limit the type, amount or duration of those services based solely on a student's category of disability.
 (34 C.F.R. § 300.106(a)(3).)
-The ESY program must be provided for a minimum of 20 instructional days.
+The ESY program must be provided for a minimum of 20 instructional days, including holidays.
 (5 Cal.
-Code Regs. § 3043(d).)
+Code Regs. §3043(d).)

-3.10.
+3.11.
 Deaf or Hard-of-Hearing Students

 In determining the services that constitute an appropriate education to meet the unique needs of a deaf or hard-of-hearing student, the IEP Team must consider the related services and program options that provide the student with an equal opportunity for communication access.
+(Ed.
+Code, § 56345(d).)
+Pursuant to the IDEA, the IEP Team must consider and accommodate the student's "preferred mode of communication."

 The IEP Team shall specifically discuss the communication needs of the student consistent with "Deaf Students Education Services Policy Guidance" (57 Fed.
 Reg.
 49274 (October 1992)), including all of the following:

-- (A) The student's primary language mode and language, which may include the use of spoken language with or without visual cues, or the use of sign language, or a combination of both. - (B) The availability of a sufficient number of age, cognitive, and language peers of similar abilities, which may be met by consolidating services into a local plan area wide program or providing placement.

-- (C) Appropriate, direct, and ongoing language access to special education teachers and other specialists who are proficient in the pupil's primary language mode and language consistent with existing law regarding teacher training requirements. - (D) Services necessary to ensure communication-accessible academic instructions, school services, and extracurricular activities.
+- (1) The student's primary language mode and language, which may include the use of spoken language with or without visual cues, or the use of sign language, or a combination of both. - (2) The availability of a sufficient number of age, cognitive, and language peers of similar abilities, which may be met by consolidating services into a local plan area wide program or providing placement. - (3) Appropriate, direct, and ongoing language access to special education teachers and other specialists who are proficient in the pupil's primary language mode and language consistent with existing law regarding teacher training requirements. - (4) Services necessary to ensure communication-accessible academic instructions, school services, and extracurricular activities.